Total Hours for Emphasis 3, Computational Mathematics: 44-45

 Emphasis 4.
 Mathematics Education

 To be licensed to teach secondary school mathematics (9-12 grades), the Illinois State Board of Education requires that students must have passed all the MATH/STAT and professional education courses applicable to their major (Mathematics Education emphasis at NIU) with a grade of C or better.
 In addition to the course work and licensure requirements in the Department of Mathematical Sciences, students must complete other course work and licensure requirements outside the department.
 Students who successfully complete the program and pass the state mandated Teacher Performance Assessment will have completed all required ISBE standards for receiving university recommendation for licensure to teach mathematics at the 9-12 grade levels.
 A minor that includes a teaching endorsement in a teaching area outside of mathematics is highly desirable to enhance placement opportunities.
-Students who wish to pursue the emphasis in mathematics education and to seek educator licensure should consult with an adviser in the Department of Mathematical Sciences before enrolling in ILAS 201.
-Transfer and postbaccalaureate students should see an adviser in the Department of Mathematical Sciences on arrival.
+Students who wish to pursue the emphasis in mathematics education and to seek educator licensure should consult with an advisor in the Department of Mathematical Sciences before enrolling in ILAS 201.
+Transfer and postbaccalaureate students should see an advisor in the Department of Mathematical Sciences on arrival.
 Graduate students majoring in the mathematical sciences, graduate students majoring in secondary education, and students-at-large should consult the Graduate Catalog.

 Admission to MATH 413 is dependent on the availability of resources.
 Students are normally admitted to MATH 413 only after satisfactory completion of MATH 412 at NIU and all other course work required for licensure.